vycke/crinkles.dev/src/content/my-css-architecture.md

 ## From methodology to framework

 CUBE CSS is a methodology with *simplicity* at its core.
 It values CSS for what it is, and so should a framework.
 It should harness the power of the cascade and combine it with *custom properties*.
 This creates a *flexible*, *scalable* and *extensible* CSS architecture.
 The custom properties act as [design tokens](https://css-tricks.com/what-are-design-tokens/) and can be used across all layers of the architecture.
-There are a total of three layers: layout, utilities, and blocks.
-But CUBE CSS has four layers you say?
-That is true!
-I love using `data-`attributes in HTML tags for styling different UI states.
-But, I see them as an integral part of the blocks layer.
-When applied correctly, the layout and utility classes can cover over 80% of the applied styles.
+When looking at my [own implementation](https://github.com/kevtiq/css-framework), there are three layers on top of the design tokens.
+CUBE CSS does include a fourth layer, exceptions.
+Although I love the `data-`attributes on HTML tags, I see them as a part of the blocks.

+- **Layout**:
+- **Utilities**:
+- **Blocks**:

 > Implementing and using this correctly requires knowledge about specificity and the cascade.
 Many of the layout patterns will apply CSS properties with a higher specificity compared to utilities.
 In some cases, the specificity might be the same, but you should not override layout properties with utilities.